LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

 The rest of the guides will go into more detail of [how to work](/docs/statecharts) with statecharts in your Ember.js applications.
-Please also remember that everything that `ember-statecharts` is doing is backed by the great [xstate](https://xstate.js.org)-library.
-You can read about all the configuration options that xstate provides in the [documentation](https://xstate.js.org/docs/) of that project.
+Please also remember that everything that `ember-statecharts` is doing is backed by the great [XState](https://xstate.js.org)-library.
+You can read about all the configuration options that XState provides in the [documentation](https://xstate.js.org/docs/) of that project.
 This is a very valuable resource that you certainly want to use when you start using statecharts in your applications.